magento/devdocs/src/cloud/setup/first-time-setup-import-import.md

 {:.bs-callout-info}
 For your system to be fully functional, you must also set unsecure and secure URLs for the default scope as well as for all websites, stores, and store views.

-## Add the Magento encryption key {#encryption-key}
+## Add the {{site.data.var.ee}} encryption key {#encryption-key}

 The {{site.data.var.ee}} encryption key is required as an environment variable in `env.php` for Integration, Staging, and Production environments.
-If you deployed Magento when first creating a project across all environments, the encryption key should have been saved to `env.php`.
+If you deployed {{site.data.var.ee}} when first creating a project across all environments, the encryption key should have been saved to `env.php`.
 If you have not deployed previously, you should verify and add the encryption key if needed in every environment.
 Without this key, the store encounters authentication and authorization errors such as payments and shipping.

 You copied the key in a [previous step]({{ site.baseurl }}/cloud/setup/first-time-setup-import-prepare.html#encryption-key).